PhD Researcher Position (100%, fully funded)

 - show aptitude for independent, creative work

-- German language skills are not required, but a plus
+- proficiency in English is a prerequisite; German language skills are not required, but a plus

-Saarbruecken can count itself amongst the best locations for computer science research worldwide.
-In immediate proximity to each other on the Saarbrücken Campus, you find Saarland University’s Department of Computer Science, the two Max Planck Institutes for Informatics and for Software Systems, the German Excellence Cluster “Multimodal Computing and Interaction”, the German Research Center for Artificial Intelligence (DFKI), the Intel Visual Computing Institute, and a few other research institutes, all in all with some 400 researchers.
-Together they attract talent from all over the world with the Saarbrücken Graduate School of Computer Science playing an important supporting role.
+Saarland Informatics Campus is situated in Saarbruecken, in the dynamic tri-border region of Germany, France, and Luxembourg.
+It can count itself amongst the leading locations for computer science research worldwide, with more than 80 research groups in CS.
+In immediate proximity to each other, you find Saarland University’s renowned Department of Computer Science, the two Max Planck Institutes for Informatics and for Software Systems, the German Research Center for Artificial Intelligence (DFKI), the national Helmholtz CISPA center for IT security, and several other research institutes, with a total of some 800 researchers.
 You can find more information on http://saarland-informatics-campus.de/.